 Staining after wood burning gives your design a more polished and smooth finish while accentuating the details.
 You can use light shades of stain to mix with the burnt effect of the pyrography designs.

-We also stain the wood after designing it, because burning stained wood creates toxic chemical fumes which are harmful to your health and the environment.
+I also stain the wood after designing it, because burning stained wood creates toxic chemical fumes which are harmful to your health and the environment.
 Not to mention, stained wood is more flammable than bare wood.